 In Nusa Penida, the most visited temples are Pura Dalem Ped and Pura Goa Giri Putri.
 Both temples are important places to learn about the culture and history of the island.

 Pura Dalem Ped

 Pura Dalem Ped is an essential temple complex in the Nusa Penida islands.
 The Balinese people hold it in high regard as one of the most sacred temples in Bali, owing to its association with the demon king Mecaling.
 The complex comprises five distinct temples, each with its unique purpose and significance.
 Towards the north lies Pura Segara, the palace of Batara Baruna, the God of the ocean, located close to the Nusa Strait Sea’s coast.
 To the south, you will find Pura Taman, a temple garden with a lotus-lined pond, dedicated to purgatory.
 The western part of the complex is home to the main temple, Penataran Ratu Gede Mecaling.
 The final two temples are Pelebaan Ratu Mas and Bale Agung.

 In December 2019, during the construction of the Adiwana Warnakali Hotel, I visited Pura Dalem Ped for the first time to collect holy water for an essential ceremony.
 Although I was aware that the ceremonies would take place in four different Pura, it wasn’t until the day progressed that I realized there would be ten ceremonies, each in every temple of the complex.
 Needless to say, we collected an abundance of holy water for the occasion!

 Pura Goa Giri Putri

-Visiting Goa Giri Putri is an amazing experience, always fascinating.
-And I never miss the ceremonies at the last temple in the cave to get the famous Balinese red white black bracelet on my wrist.
+Exploring Goa Giri Putri is always an awe-inspiring experience.
+Don’t forget to participate in the ceremonies at the last temple in the cave.
+And ask for the famous Balinese red white black bracelet on your wrist.

-What to do before entering a temple in Bali ?
+Recommended practices before visiting a temple in Bali

 How to wear a sarong in Bali ?